UK watchdog says Dollar payday lender to compensate customers

-LONDON Oct 26 Payday lender Dollar Financial will pay 15.4 million pounds ($23.6 million) in refunds to more than 147,000 customers affected by firm's loan affordability checks, Britain's Financial Conduct Authority said on Monday.
+LONDON Payday lender Dollar Financial will pay 15.4 million pounds in refunds to more than 147,000 customers affected by firm's loan affordability checks, Britain's Financial Conduct Authority said on Monday.

 The FCA ordered a review of Dollar's lending decisions in July 2014 to see whether customers were being treated fairly and were only lent sums they could afford to repay.